- Common uses

 How Trametinib works, side effects, interactions and precautions.

 Brand Name(s): , Mekinist®

 WHY is this medicine prescribed?

-Trametinib is used alone or in combination with dabrafenib (Tafinlar) to treat a certain types of melanoma (a type of skin cancer) that cannot be treated with surgery or that has spread to other parts of the body.
-It is used in combination with dabrafenib to treat and prevent the return of a certain type of melanoma after surgery to remove it and any affected lymph nodes.
-Trametinib is also used in combination with dabrafenib to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to nearby tissues or to other parts of the body.
-It is used in combination with dabrafenib to treat a certain type of thyroid cancer that has spread to nearby tissues or to other parts of the body, which cannot be treated with other therapies.
+Trametinib is used alone or in combination with dabrafenib (Tafinlar) to treat certain types of melanoma (a type of skin cancer).
+It is also used in combination with dabrafenib to prevent the return of a certain type of melanoma after surgery.
+Trametinib is also used in combination with dabrafenib to treat certain types of non-small-cell lung cancer (NSCLC) and thyroid cancer.
+It is also used in combination with dabrafenib to treat certain types of solid tumors in adults and children 6 years of age older and to treat a certain type of glioma (a certain type of cancerous brain tumor) in children 1 year of age or older.
 Trametinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.